xDaryamo/puccini/puccini-tosca/README.md

 `compile` but does not emit Clout.
 Instead, it provides you various switches for examining the internal workings of Puccini's TOSCA parser.

-Use `--stop/-s` to specify a [phase](../tosca/parser/README.md) (1-5) at which you wish the parser to stop.
-This could be useful if you're getting too many problems in your report and wish to minimize them to a more manageable list. (`-s 0` will skip the parser entirely and just check that the input is readable.)
+Use `--stop/-s` to specify a [phase](../tosca/parser/) (1-5) at which you wish the parser to stop.
+This could be useful if you're getting too many problems in your report and wish to minimize them to a more manageable list.
+Note that `-s 0` will skip the TOSCA parser entirely and just check that the YAML input is readable.

 `--dump/-d` is used to dump the internal data of phases.
-You may specify multiple phases to dump using ",", e.g. `-p 2,3,4`.
+You may specify multiple phases to dump using ",", e.g. `-d 2,3,4`.
 Per phase you will see:

 * Phase 1: Read.
 The hierarchy of imported units starting at the service template URL.
 * Phase 2: Namespaces.
 All names per type.
 Each imported unit has its own namespace.